-I would like to start, talking a bit about your previous film, Land Ho!
+I would like to start by talking a bit about your previous film, Land Ho!
 Was that film an important step for you?

 Yes, maybe it was what jump-started my career in a way, and it gave me access to an agent.
-It premiered at Sundance, and it got picked up by Sony Pictures Classics.
+It premiered at Sundance and got picked up by Sony Pictures Classics.
 It did well.

 And that was your third film?

 Yes, and the other two movies I made were made for like no money.
 So this is my first time selling a film, and it was funny after I got agents at the amount of all the old man scripts I was sent because they were like, “Oh, she’s gonna do old man comedies.
 That’s like her thing.”
 And I’m not really a filmmaker that specifically wants to do comedy.
 I like moments of levity, but I like all genres, and so it’s people tend to want to put you in some kind of box.
 It makes their job easier

 I saw that film years ago.
 I remember it as funny and relatively lightweight.

 Yes, it was supposed to be like, what I’m really interested in doing is taking a very specific kind of movie that we’ve all seen and putting my spin on it so Land ho! was my eighties buddy comedy like John Candy, Steve Martin kind of buddy comedy but through my lens and so, To the Stars was a very classic coming of age story that we’ve seen, but through my specific lens again.

 Working with Aaron Katz